NachoColl/blockchain-web-services/docs/index.md

 ## Fundamentals

 Blockchain Web Services is a set of solutions on top of blockchain(s) to help companies, individuals and governments embrace the blockchain revolution.
-It aims to spread overall adoption by dropping blockchain infrastructure complexities from creative workflows.
-We want those actors focus on their solution and how they add value to their companies and the society.
+It aims to spread the overall adoption by dropping blockchain infrastructure complexities from creative workflows.
+We want those actors to focus on their solutions and how they add value to their companies and society.

 <p align="center">
   <img src="img/BWS_HL_Components_FULL.svg" />